JuhuaZhang/JuhuaZhang/README.md

 ### Hi there 👋

 - 🔭 I’m currently struggling on finishing homework.
-- 🌱 I’m currently learning surviving.
+- 🌱 I’m currently learning how to survive.
 - 📫 How to reach me: Davividzjh@gmail.com